 In the case of the seven,things are little messier.
 First of all: there’s C7, Cm7 and Cmaj7.
 C7 is called the dominant 7th.
 A C7 consist of the C major chord plus the flat 7th.
 In a C scale the flat 7th is Bb (B flat).
 In a Cm7 chord we add the flat 7th to a C minor chord.
 Finally, in a Cmaj7 chord we add the major 7th to a C major chord.

 On this site you find lots of other chords like sus chords and slash chords.
-These chords have special sections and are explained with its theory there also.
-You can also learn more about this subject by reading What is a chord?.
+These chords have special sections and are explained with its theory there as well.
+Moreover, you will get supplementary knowledge by reading What is a guitar chord?.